UNICT-DMI/Healthcheck-bot/README.md

 # Healthcheck-bot
-A simple Python script to verify if a service is up
+A simple Python script to verify if a service is up.
+Whenever the service falls, a message will be sent to a user/group/channel with Telegram